OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

 * gcc and g++
 * make

-If you want to install only a set of gems for an specific component read :ref:`Building from Source Code <compile>` where it is explained in more depth.
+If you want to install only a set of gems for a specific component, read :ref:`Building from Source Code <compile>` where it is explained in more depth.

 Step 5.
 Enabling MySQL/MariaDB (Optional)
 ================================================================================

 You can skip this step if you just want to deploy OpenNebula as quickly as possible.
-However if you are deploying this for production or in a more serious environment, make sure you read the :ref:`MySQL Setup <mysql_setup>` section.
+However if you are deploying this for production, or in a more serious environment, make sure you read the :ref:`MySQL Setup <mysql_setup>` section.

-Note that it **is** possible to switch from SQLite to MySQL, but since it's more cumbersome to migrate databases, we suggest that if in doubt, use MySQL from the start.
+Note that it **is** possible to switch from SQLite to MySQL, but since it's more cumbersome to migrate databases, we suggest that, if in doubt, use MySQL from the start.

 Step 6.
 Starting OpenNebula
 ================================================================================

 .. warning::
-    If you are performing an upgrade skip this and the next steps and go back to the upgrade document.
+    If you are performing an upgrade, skip this and the next steps and go back to the upgrade document.

 Log in as the ``oneadmin`` user follow these steps: